Production function estimation using subjective expectations data

 The identification result generalizes ideas in \citet{robinson_root-n-consistent_1988}, who deals with partially linear models where $f(\cdot; \beta)$ is linear.
 Condition (\ref{eq:nlls}) is a conventional identification assumption used in the context of (nonlinear) least squares applied to the parametric function $m(\cdot;\beta)$, which can be obtained from $f(\cdot; \beta)$ and the observable distribution of $x_{it}$ given $z_{it}$.
+It would fail, for instance, if expectations (in $z_{it}$) are static and injective functions \emph{solely} of inputs (in $x_{it}$), but is likely to hold in more general settings where expectations depend on other elements in the information set $\Omega_{it}$.
 In fact, if $f(\cdot; \beta)$ is linear in parameters (e.g., Cobb-Douglas and translog), the result boils down to that in \citet{robinson_root-n-consistent_1988}: